 CryptoAUSTRALIA is a bottom-up organisation, other privacy organisations seem to be top-down, i.e. lobby governments for change.

-We want to take people as far as legally possible to help them protect their own privacy.
+We want to take people as far as legally possible to help them protect their privacy and security.
 Some of it is common sense - like what to post and not to post to social media.
 Some of it requires technical know-how, such as finding the right software, setting up encryption etc. We use our technical expertise to help reduce this complexity by making this information digestible and useful in the most practical sense possible.

 This is the fifth of a series of articles introducing the members of CryptoAUSTRALIA